 Ever wonder where kids get so much energy?
 Today's typical 5-year-old eats almost 600,000 calories each year -- that's a lot of fuel for a small body.
 These vast reserves of energy come in handy for games of freeze tag and neighborhood bike races.
 But many kids barely tap into their supply.
 It doesn't take many calories to watch Power Rangers, sort Pokemon cards, or play Crash Bandicoot on the Nintendo.
 In other words, it no longer takes many calories to be a kid.

 Obesity used to be an adult disease, but kids are rapidly catching up.
-According to the National Center for Chronic Disease Prevention and Health Promotion, obesity in children ages 6 to 11 -- children who are more than 20 percent above average weight -- rose from 6.5 percent in 1980 to 19.6 percent in 2008.
-In other words, the prevalence of obesity among American children has tripled since the 1980s, closely mirroring the ongoing epidemic in adults.
+The prevalence of obesity among American children has tripled since the 1980s, closely mirroring the ongoing epidemic in adults.

 Naturally, Happy Meals and Cocoa Crisps have played a large role in the wave of childhood obesity.
-But the real culprit seems to be a cultural shift, a new way of life that encourages kids to remain as still as possible, says former U.S. Surgeon General David Satcher.
-In a message to the nation on Dec.
-13, 2001, he blamed child obesity on lack of exercise and an unbalanced diet.
+But the real culprit seems to be a cultural shift, a new way of life that encourages kids to remain as still as possible, according to former U.S. Surgeon General David Satcher, who blamed child obesity on lack of exercise and an unbalanced diet.

 "This is probably the most sedentary generation of people in the history of the world," Satcher said.